nrmarzo/100-days-of-code/r1-log.md

 Still on FCC doing Bootstrap.
 Not as productive as planned.
 Will work harder tomorrow.

 ### R1D4 - April 24, 2018
+Learned some Bootstrap and some jQuery on FCC.
+Also signed up for codepen.

+### R1D5 - April 25, 2018